 Obituaries posted here will be viewable for

-approximately 20 days from publish date
+approximately 4 weeks from publish date

 IF THERE IS AN OBITUARY NOT LISTED HERE, CALL OR EMAIL US FOR INFORMATION THROUGH OUR "CONTACT KINNICK FH" LINK ABOVE.